 Combining two major areas of research – preservationist urban development and post-Soviet regional studies – harbours multiple synergy for German research.
 In addition to enriching regional studies with a new interdisciplinary research topic, the principle and approaches of preservationist urban development could be developed and internationalized.

 The Research Network’s overarching objective is to develop new approaches in international and interdisciplinary dialogue to dealing sustainably with architectural heritage in towns and cities.
-It builds on a wealth of knowledge from individual disciplines and practical experience in Germany and Russia, thus making regional studies of the post-Soviet space conceptually and methodologically fruitful.
+It builds on a wealth of knowledge from individual disciplines and practical experience in Germany and countries in Eastern Europe, thus making regional studies of the post-Soviet space conceptually and methodologically fruitful.